roy4262/netflix-gpt/README.md

 #now you can use tailwant but make sure invoke index.css in every file that your using....

+#for routing need to install react-router-dom
+npm -D i react-router-dom
 2. ===Features===
  -LOGIN/SIGNUP
       -> SIGNIN/SIGNUP FORMS